Cingulara/openrmf-docs/README.md

 * run `docker volume rm $(docker volume ls -qf dangling=true)`
 * run `docker system prune` and then enter `y` and press Enter when asked

-## Examples using Insomnia
-The [Insomnia](Insomnia.md) readme has examples of calling the APIs straight

 ## Screenshots of the UI

 The Individual Checklist view